 Read More: What Type of Yoga Is Right for You?

 In yoga, most of the postures you do come from Hatha yoga.
 These poses are also known as "asanas."
 There is a story behind some of the more well-known asanas practiced in yoga.
-Some derive their inspiration from animals, some from the Earth and some
+Some derive their inspiration from animals, some from the Earth and some from ancient spiritual stories.
+Understanding the full meaning behind the poses that you do in yoga class will help build you connection to the spiritual aspect of yoga.

 The multiple forms of Warrior pose (there are three main poses and three other variations) are all derived from the ancient story of a warrior named Virabhadra, the son of Hindu god Shiva.